matt-harsini/Yelp-Clone/README.md

 * Database created in PostgreSQL, user interface created using React, and backend created with Express.js
 * Users are authorized to access the application using JSON web token.

-## Hosting

-* Hosted on AWS EC2 instance.
-* Used PM2 as a process manager to handle running node for our backend server.
-PM2 will be responsible for restarting the App if/when it crashes.
-* Used NGINX for web serving.
-* Enabled Firewall.
-* Used Let's Encrypt to generate SSL certificates and configure NGINX to use the certificates to redirect http traffic to HTTPS.

 ## SQL Commands to run on local system